csaravanan2607/Ex-2-CD-Lab/README.md

     return 0;
 }

-# OUTPUT :
+# Output :

 ![image](https://github.com/user-attachments/assets/8cbb9b14-801d-4868-9201-67928b2af99c)

-# RESULT :
+# Result :
-## The lexical analyzer is implemented using lex and the output is verified.
+The lexical analyzer is implemented using lex and the output is verified.